Floods can happen quickly, so don't wait until it's too late to think about preparation.

 - What is covered by your insurance

-- Who you can call if you need assistance (link to useful contacts list)
+- Who you can call if you need assistance

 While it's impossible to completely flood-proof a property, there are lots of things you can do to reduce the damage flooding can cause.
 The Government's website has a useful guide to preparing your home for flooding.